kanamtsm/mc_sdl/NNNN-spec-add-ButtonName-to-use-hardware-buttons-with-shortcuts.md

   * It is a function to move the focus to the right with a screen (list screen) other than the map screen.
 * Back
   * It is a function for back to the previous screen.
-* Switch Display Mode
-  * This function is used to switch the map screen display mode (eg 2D / 3D, north up / head up) when using the Navigation App.
-* Set a Destination
-  * When using the Navigation App, scroll on the map screen and select the place in the center of the screen to set the place as the destination.

   Set as follows.

   The figure below shows the focus at the current position.